-If Africa remains underdeveloped, this is in the interests of the former colonial powers.
+If Africa remains underdeveloped, it is in the interests of the former colonial powers.
 Will Europe’s policies on Africa steer clear of neo-colonialism?
 François-Xavier Verschave, the recently deceased expert on Franco-African relations, responds.

-François-Xavier Verschave runs the association ‘Survie’ (Survival), committed to promoting democracy and respect for human rights in Africa.
-His books, such as Françafrique and Noir silence (Black Silence), denounce France’s neo-colonialist policies that stand in the way of the continent’s development.
+François-Xavier Verschave ran the association ‘Survie’ (Survival), which is committed to promoting democracy and respect for human rights in Africa.
+His books, such as Françafrique and Noir silence (Black Silence), denounced France’s neo-colonialist policies that stand in the way of the continent’s development.
 He died this summer, on June 29 2005.

 Billions of euros’ worth of developmental aid has been made available by European countries and the EU since the independence of African states.
 Why is Africa still suffering so badly?